 If a Moog part should fail due to materials or manufacturing defect while under warranty, we will provide a replacement of the part upon return of the defective part.

 K7469 allows non-adjustable vehicles to become fully adjustable for front caster and camber

 Moog Problem Solver: K7469

-The OE front lower ball joint of the Chrysler 300, Challenger, Charger, and Magnum was not designed with provisions that allow for caster/camber adjustments to be made when your vehicle needs an adjustment Also, the OE design is non serviceable (meaning it cannot be greased) and contaminants can cause premature wear due to corrosion.
+The OE front lower ball joint of the Chrysler 300, Challenger, Charger, and Magnum was not designed with provisions that allow for caster/camber adjustments to be made when your vehicle needs an adjustment Also, the OE design is not serviceable (meaning it cannot be greased) and contaminants can cause premature wear due to corrosion.
 If the front lower ball joint becomes bad enough and you need to replace it, you cannot.
 The OE replacement is only available as a part of an assembly with the knuckle.
-Basically if the OE front lower ball joint needs work, it cannot be done, it along with the steering knuckle have be replaced.
+Basically, if the OE front lower ball joint needs work, it cannot be done, it along with the steering knuckle have to be replaced.
 Here at DST we know how frustrating that can be and have a solution: Moog Problem Solver K7469.

 The Solution: Moog's Problem Solver: K7469

 Moog's line of problem solver parts target factory defects or poor original design, replacing them with a better more durable part.
 Moog designed a front lower ball joint that has a fast and easy "on vehicle" replacement.This Moog Problem Solver will save you valuable time and get your vehicle back in alignment: K7469